 With the ever-growing concern over environmental issues and energy conservation, new homes designed for energy-efficiency are rapidly becoming a popular option.
-Energy-efficient homes are typically defined as reducing the amount of energy required for lighting, temperature control and the heating of water as well as improving indoor air quality.
-However – like many other claims intended as a strong selling point, energy-efficiency has its fair share of “snake oil” claims that don’t have any ground to stand on.
+Energy-efficient homes reduce the amount of energy required for lighting, temperature control and the heating of water as well as improving indoor air quality.
+However – like many other claims intended as a strong selling point, energy-efficiency has its fair share of “snake oil” – claims that don’t have any ground to stand on.

-The federal government’s Energy Star program offers certification to green home builders, giving homeowners the reassurance that they are purchasing a home designed to conform to strict energy-efficiency guidelines.
-Energy Star-certified homes (as they are called) are inspected independently by a certified rater and will be certified with the Energy Star logo, which is placed on the home’s breaker box as well as placed on documents provided to the homeowner.
+The federal government’s Energy Star program offers certification to green home builders.
+This gives homeowners the reassurance that they are purchasing a home designed to conform to strict energy-efficiency guidelines.
+Energy Star-certified homes (as they are called) are inspected independently by a certified rater.
+The Energy Star logo, which is placed on the home’s breaker box as well as placed on documents provided to the homeowner.

 Energy Star Certified Homes must meet requirements in four key areas:

 The average home is rife with air leaks.
 Other problems that can drive up energy costs by allowing heat to move in and out of the home.
 This causes longer run time on air conditioning or heating units.